sahajoydeep2002/Smart-Home-setup-to-track-indoor-temperatures-and-humidity-with-sensors/README.md

 Proceed to the second part of the tutorial "Get and process your smart home sensor data with MQTT Broker Mosquitto and a Node.js backend".

+# Get and process your smart home sensor data with MQTT Broker Mosquitto and a Node.js backend

+The main problem in this part was how to set up a stable and endlessly running task on my Raspberry Pi to continuously receive the (correct!) sensor data.
+Secondly I wanted it to somehow process and transfer it to a backend/microservice/middleware, which then would provide an upcoming frontend with JSON data to display.
+MQTT is the IoT protocol to go with but how to set it up?
+How can a MQTT broker like Mosquitto work with a Node.js backend properly?

+##Setup a web server backend with Node.js and Express.js

+Multiple solutions would be possible here, but I decided for a Javascript Node.js backend which will be running with Express.js.
+Make sure node and npm are ready on your machine or install them first.

+node -v
+npm -v
+Setup a project folder and a make a subfolder "server".
+Create a new file "server.js" within and code a basic backend service.
+We will upgrade its functionality later.

+const express = require('express');
+const app = express();
+// test
+app.get('/', function (req, res) {
+ res.send('hello world!');
+});
+app.listen(3000, () => console.log('App listening on port ', 3000));

+Don't forget to install the npm package_ express_ in your console and start the application!
+(Don't know how Node.js with Express.js works?
+Check out e.g. this tutorial.)

+npm init
+npm install express --save
+node server.js
+Go to your browser and check if your web server works on http://localhost:3000.

+##Setup the MQTT broker Mosquitto

+Why MQTT?
+The protocol is a lightweight publish/subscribe messaging transport solution which is very popular in the IoT field.
+We will use a MQTT broker as the control center to receive raw sensor data from our rtl_433 program, we installed in the previous chapter and forward them to our web server.
+Mosquitto is a common MQTT broker and is installed and tested on or Raspberry Pi with

+sudo apt install -y mosquitto mosquitto-clients

+mosquitto -v

+The broker will be accessable to clients on mqtt://localhost:1883.

+##Setup a bash script that pipes incoming data to Mosquitto

+The Raspberry Pi now gets the important task to not only start rtl_433 to decode traffic from devices that are broadcasting on 433.9 MHz manually, but to start this task on every reboot automatically.
+For that, we create a cronjob with the tool crontab, which should be installed on our system.

+crontab -h

+On your Raspberry Pi create a new file tshraspberryscript.sh (or whatever you want) in your pi home folder and make it executable from your terminal:

+chmod +x tsh_raspberry_script.sh

+After that, open the file in a text editor and add the following bash script.
+It will start rtl_433 and pipe the output in JSON format to Mosquitto, where it will be published in the topic home/rtl_344.
+Don't forget to close and safe the file.

+### !bin/bash

+/usr/local/bin/rtl_433 -F json -M utc ' mosquitto_pub -t home/rtl_433 -l
+Now we can set up a new cronjob which will execute the shell script on every Raspberry Pi reboot.
+Open up a terminal:

+### edit crontabs of user "pi"
+crontab -e
+### a text editor will open and load all existing cronjobs, add
+@reboot sleep 60 && sh /home/pi/tsh_raspberry_script.sh

+# Build a simple database with lowdb and Node.js

+In development mode a very basic database will suffice our requirements, that's why I used lowdb (Github link) to store the sensor data on localhost first.
+Lowdb is based on a JSON file in our project folder.
+If you would like to take an eye on performance and persistence later I have built a solution with PostgreSQL too, but this is another story.

+npm install lowdb --save

+In your server.js add some code.
+Set some defaults first, which are required if your JSON file (mine is "db.json") is empty at first.

+const low = require('lowdb');
+const FileSync = require('lowdb/adapters/FileSync')
+const adapter = new FileSync('db.json');
+const db = low(adapter);
+db.defaults({ posts: [] })
+ .write()

+That's all.
+Now we can write into, edit and delete data within our database.

+# Consume MQTT sensor data and save it to the database

+We go back to our Node.js application and install the MQTT client MQTT.js (Github link) to be able to consume data that is available via Mosquitto.

+npm install mqtt --save

+With the newly installed MQTT client we are able to receive all the messages that the MQTT broker delivers over its API on mqtt://localhost:1883.
+We now filter them to only process and store "correct" data sets (remember: our RTL-SDR receiver found signals from multiple IoT gagdets we are not interested in).

+My setup included some buffer, temperature and date parsing, basic verifying and filtering regarding incoming messages before I stored the correct Javascript Objects into the lowdb.
+Continue working on your server.js:

+const mqtt = require('mqtt');
+const client = mqtt.connect(mqtt://localhost:1883);
+fahrenheitToCelsius = (fahrenheit) => {
+ var fTempVal = parseFloat(fahrenheit);
+ var cTempVal = (fTempVal - 32) * (5 / 9);
+ return (Math.round(cTempVal * 100) / 100);
+}
+client.on('message', function (topic, message) {
+ // message is buffer
+ var stringBuf = message && message.toString('utf-8')
+ try {
+   var json = JSON.parse(stringBuf);
+   // console.log(json);
+   if (json.model === 'inFactory sensor') {
+     if (json.id === 91 '' json.id === 32) {
+     // catch my specific sensor model
+       if (json.temperature_F && json.humidity) {
+       // add data to lowdb
+       const time = moment.utc(json.time).tz("Europe/Berlin");
+       const formattedTime = time.format('YYYY-MM-DD HH:mm:ss');
+       console.log('write post');
+       db.get('posts')
+       .push({ id: uuid.v1(), room: json.id, temp:
+            fahrenheitToCelsius(json.temperature_F),
+            humidity: json.humidity, time: formattedTime }).write()
+       }
+     }
+   }
+ } catch (e) {
+   console.error(stringBuf);
+   }
+})

+That's it.
+Whenever the MQTT client receives sensor data it will store it in our database accordingly.
+You can check that in your "db.json" file in your project folder, which grows bigger and bigger during runtime.
+It won't delete itself on backend restart!

+{
+"posts": [
+{
+"id": "c107fc70-1f33-11e9-9b95-fbfea27c8046",
+"room": 32,
+"temp": 22.89,
+"humidity": 30,
+"time": "2019-01-23 18:24:34"
+},
+{
+"id": "6607f9f0-1f34-11e9-9b95-fbfea27c8046",
+"room": 32,
+"temp": 22.89,
+"humidity": 30,
+"time": "2019-01-23 18:29:11"
+},
+{
+"id": "16492190-1f35-11e9-9b95-fbfea27c8046",
+"room": 91,
+"temp": 22.72,
+"humidity": 35,
+"time": "2019-01-23 18:34:07"
+}
+]
+}

+# Provide sensor data via REST API

+Now that we have clean data in our lowdb we might want to provide them via a REST API to be consumable for a frontend or multiple frontends (smartphone app, web app, ..).
+We already deployed a local web server running on Node.js and Express.js and can very simply add an endpoint the provides the database data with the following code.
+Add it to your server.js!

+app.get('/api', (req, res) => {
+ res.send(db.get('posts'));
+});

+Yes, that's it.
+Check if it is working on http://localhost:3000/api or with your favourite REST client (e.g. Postman).

 ### Start the Node.js backend on port 3000
 * cd server